Focus and Scope

 Peer Review Process

 Papers submitted are screened for suitability by the editor, and all potentially publishable papers are then sent to two scholars with appropriate research interests who have agreed to act as referees.
 The editor acts on the referees' advice in taking the final decision on whether to accept, reject or request modifications by the author(s).
+The peer review process for all research articles is double blind.

 Nomadic Peoples is indexed / abstracted by: Abstracts in Anthropology, Anthropological Index (On-line), Anthropological Literature, ANVUR (Class A), CABI, Emerging Sources Citation Index, eHRAF: Collection in Ethnography, Human Population and the Environment, Index Islamicus, Infotrac Online, International Bibliography of Book Reviews of Scholarly Literature on the Humanities and Social Sciences (IBR), International Biblio of Periodical Literature (IBZ), Linguistics and Language Behavior Abstracts, SCOPUS, Social Services Abstracts, Thomson Reuters Emerging Sources Citation Index, Sociological Abstracts, Worldcat, Worldwide Political Science Abstracts.